aminophen/platex-tools/README.md

     Can be used on pLaTeX/upLaTeX.
     The essential part of this package was proposed by Hironori Kitagawa in 2017.
+- pxgentombow.sty:
+    Generate crop mark (called 'tombow' in Japanese) for practical use in self-publishing.
+    This package requires 'tombow' feature provided by pLaTeX/upLaTeX or LuaTeX-ja.
+- gentombow.sty:
+    Counterpart of pxgentombow.sty for pdfLaTeX/XeLaTeX
+    and so on, which do not provide 'tombow' feature.
 - bounddvi.sty:
     Set papersize special to DVI file.
     Can be used on LaTeX/pLaTeX/upLaTeX